KMathisGit/Personal-Blog/src/blog/2021-07-28-blobs-and-waves.md

 <h3 class="anchor" id="blobs">Blobs</h3>

 [Blob Maker](https://www.blobmaker.app/) is an awesome web application also created by [z-creative labs](https://zcreativelabs.com/).
 Right from inside the browser you can genarate all sorts of varying blob shapes.
-You've got control over the color, how many sides, how, and the roundness.
+You've got control over the color, how many sides, and the roundness.

 Here is a very simple example of using a blob to create some depth and fill out white space.